Tick Control in Mercer, Ocean, Monmouth, Somerset, & Middlesex County

 Tick control begins at home.
 One of the biggest misconceptions about ticks is that you can only get them trudging through deep forests and areas with high vegetation.
 Studies have shown the precise opposite.
 Approximately 70% of Lyme disease transmissions are from tick bites in one’s own backyard.
 When dealing with ticks in your home, it is best to contact a professional tick exterminator immediately.
-Cowleys Pest Services offers tick control in New Jersey throughout Edison, Lakewood, Woodbridge, Jackson, New Brunswick, Asbury Park, Fair Haven, Perth Amboy, Howell, East Brunswick and more.
+Cowleys Pest Services offers tick control in New Jersey throughout Edison, Lakewood, Somerset, Woodbridge, New Brunswick, Asbury Park, Fair Haven, Perth Amboy and more.

 As larvae, ticks feed from small mammals like white-footed mice and meadow voles.
 Ticks ingest and store infected blood from these reservoir hosts and then progress into their tiny nymph stage.
 As nymphs, they inhabit vegetation as low as 4-6 inches, vegetation that can be found in anyone’s own yard.
 This nymph period is especially dangerous because the ticks are so tiny – the size of a poppy seed -- yet still carry potentially infected blood causing tick-borne illnesses that can be difficult to diagnose and treat.
 Often these ticks bite and fall off without the host even realizing they were there.